 Tidbinbilla Nature Reserve

 One of my favourite hikes in the Canberra region is the trek to the granite tors of Gibraltar Peak, which lies within Tidbinbilla Nature Reserve — an outdoor lovers playground.
-There’s 22 marked trails in Tidbinbilla, ranging from an easy stroll to an all day hike.
+There are 22 marked trails in Tidbinbilla, ranging from an easy stroll to an all day hike.

 Gibraltar Peak is my pick of the trails with its expansive views across the reserve and back to Canberra.
 The 8.2km return trail starts from the Dalsetta carpark.
 Cross the road and with an early morning start, you’ll likely be met with curious kangaroos backlit by the rising sun as they graze in the grasslands.